BttrDrgn/GCN-Translations/README.md

 # Contributing
 Please read the CONTRIBUTING guide [here](https://github.com/BttrDrgn/GCN-Translations/blob/master/CONTRIBUTING.md)

-If you are using 010 and you right click the starting character on the right side of the hex view, you can copy the address by clicking `Select Range` and copying where it starts.

-If there happens to be some string data left before the null terminator, do the following (including into the null termination)
-- `fill 4`
-- The number after the operation is the byte count

-For consistency sake, we recommend doing it all on one line like so
--  `Text($00000000, "Our new text!") ; fill 4`

 # How To Compile
 - Drop your Japanese isos (non-nkit compressed) into the `isos` folder
   - Make sure they are named properly!
 Check below in the [Supported Games section](https://github.com/BttrDrgn/GCN-Translations/blob/master/README.md#supported-games) for more info